Planning For Blended Families

 Serving Clients in New York City and the New York Metropolitan Area

-Whether due to the death of a spouse, as a result of divorce and remarriage, or the creation of a domestic partnership, including same-sex relationships, blended and non-traditional families now outnumber traditional nuclear families.
+Whether due to the death of a spouse, as a result of divorce and remarriage, or the creation of a domestic partnership, including same-sex relationships, blended, and non-traditional families, you need to plan ahead.Today these alternate family styles now outnumber traditional nuclear families.
 Based on current statistics and trends, that number is likely to grow.
 Many blended families face unique challenges, and over 60% of second marriages and later life relationships end in divorce or termination.

 Without proper legal planning, your ex-spouse (as surviving parent/guardian) would likely be appointed by the probate court to manage the inheritance you leave to your minor child(ren).
 To make matters worse, what if your child(ren) later predeceases you or dies without a spouse or children?
 Who would inherit your assets left to them?
 That is right … your ex-spouse, as next-of-kin of your child(ren).
 You need to create an alternate plan and make your wishes clear in your Last Will and Testament or Trust.